Charles C. Adams Jr.

 He also served as a member of the National Finance Committee of the 2012 Barack Obama presidential campaign, a position he also held during the 2008 Obama campaign.

 He was nominated Ambassador to Finland by President Barack Obama in July 2014 and was confirmed by the U.S. Senate on June 24, 2015.
 He presented his credentials on December 8, 2015, and served until January 20, 2017.

+In 2017, Adams became a non-executive director at the Nordic West Office in Finland.

 Early life

 Adams was born in Belfast, Northern Ireland, one of six children of Charles C. Adams, a career diplomat with the U.S. State Department, and the former Florence Schneider of Brooklyn, New York.
 He was raised in the countries of his father's assignments, including Canada, France, Germany, Ghana, Morocco and Senegal, as well as the Washington, D.C. area.

 He attended Dartmouth College and received his Bachelor of Arts degree in 1968.
 From 1968 to 1970, he was a Peace Corps volunteer, serving in Kenya.
 Following the Peace Corps, he attended law school at University of Virginia, receiving his J.D. degree in 1973.